 “Let’s go inside,” said an excited Karin.

-Arisia smiled as they argued.
-She was eager to see Hal in her new, improved state.
-Supergirl remained silent and oddly cold.
-Funny.
-I’d always thought she was a really caring type of person, thought Arisia.
+Near them, Supergirl remained silent and oddly cold.
+Funny, I’d always thought she was a really caring type of person, thought Arisia.

 Rip Hunter scanned the controls.
-“Aside from a brief hallucination in which I thought I saw some man in the sphere, the chronal energy has only helped me.
+“Aside from a brief hallucination in which I thought I saw some young man in the sphere, the chronal energy has only helped me.
 I feel my mind is clear for the first time in days.”
 At this, Supergirl smiled enigmatically.